tomaslink/frequenpy/README.md

 - Interactive GUI to be able to play more easily with all the parameters of the system.
 - Plot each individual normal mode that is contributing to the movement.
-- **Beaded String**:
+- **Loaded String**:
-  - Introduce damping and tension as parameters.
+  - Allow changing damping and tension as parameters.
   - Allow initial conditions to generate more arbitrary and crazy movements of the string, like picking the string with your mouse and realease it from some position.